More Photos

 Please discuss this further with our sales team who will be happy to assist in picking the best trip for your family.

-This trip starts at your hotel in Porto.
-All of our self-guided holidays are sold on a land only basis allowing you the flexibility to choose the travel method which best suits you.
-The nearest airport for this trip is Porto Airport with many departures from regional UK airports.
+Your trip starts at your hotel in Porto.
+All of our self-guided holidays are sold on a Land Only basis, allowing you the flexibility to choose the travel method which best suits you.
+The nearest airport for this trip is Porto Airport, which is well-served with many departures from UK regional airports.

-The public transport network from Porto are extremely good.
-If you are flying into Porto Airport it is possible to take the Metro to Porto city for approximately €3.
-The journey takes approximately 30minutes and the metro runs every 20 minutes.
-For more information please visit www.metrodoporto.pt
+If you are flying into Porto Airport it is possible to take the Metro into Porto city for approximately €3.
+The journey takes approximately 30 minutes and the metro runs every 20 minutes.
+For more information please visit www.metrodoporto.pt.

-Alternatively, we offer a private transfer from Porto Airport to your accommodation.
-Please ask our sales team for a quotation.
+Alternatively, we can arrange a private transfer from Porto Airport to your accommodation.
+Please ask our Sales Team for details.

 This trip is on a bed and breakfast basis to allow you the most flexibility during your trip.

-Water is drinkable from the taps on this holiday.
-Please fill your personal bottles for your day in the morning.
-We do not encourage the purchasing of single use plastic bottles.
+Water from the taps is perfectly drinkable on this holiday - please use this to fill your personal bottles for your daily activities.
+We do not encourage the purchase of single-use plastic bottles.

 The Portuguese are passionate about food.
 It is a reason for celebration, time with family and socialising with friends, and as is typical on the Med, evening meals are enjoyed late into the evenings with a glass of wine.
 Portugal’s national obsession is Bacalhau, a dried salted cod which will feature heavily on menus alongside other delicious seafood.
 After all Portugal has almost 1800km of coastline.
 But it is not all just seafood as Portuguese cuisine is all about simple, fresh cooking with many meaty stews such as Cozido a Portuguesa which includes beef, pork and chicken served with fresh vegetables and usually accompanied by one of the countries fantastic wines.